 The American Association for the Surgery of Trauma (AAST) renal injury scale, most recently updated in 2018, is the most widely used grading system for renal trauma.

-Severity is assessed according to depth of renal parenchymal damage and involvement of the urinary collecting system and renal vessels.
+Severity is assessed according to the depth of renal parenchymal damage and involvement of the urinary collecting system and renal vessels.

 - subcapsular hematoma or contusion, without laceration